SherG/cool-iron/blog/simplify.md

 ### Use data to check assumptions

-<strong>Everyday example from my own work</strong>: it was believed that our P-Team (an internal nickname) needed to increase throughput.
-A bonus system was floated toward that end.
-The conclusion (and solution) seemed reasonable on the surface.
-However, a check of data showed they had been regularly increasing throughput, week-over-week.
+<strong>Everyday example from my own work</strong>: During an offhand conversation the idea of boosting the throughout of our "P-Team" (an internal nickname) was raised.
+Someone floated the possibility of a bonus system as a possible means.

+If we were the type of organization that made decisions off the cuff like this we might've moved forward immediately.
+But instead we check premises by looking at data.
+It took 5 minutes to see that week-over-week, the P-team was actually increasing their throughput.

 The decision then became clear: while we still planned on implementing a bonus system, we needed to grow P-Team substanitally.
 We tripled the team's size in order to achieve the desired throughput.